Resources

 Tryouts for Winter Sports will begin on Monday, Nov.
 17th.
 Winter sports include: Boys & Girls Basketball, Boys & Girls Wrestling, Boys Swim/Dive, and Boys & Girls Bowling.
 If you would like to try-out for a winter sport you will need a physical on file with the Athletic office, room S-102 before Nov.
 17th!
 If you have already participated in a fall sport you do not need another physical.
 If you are unsure if you have a physical turned in, please stop by the athletic office and see Mrs. Wilson.
 The try-out times and locations will be posted outside the athletic office and online next week.

-Lunch Menu: Chipotle Chicken Taco, Refried Beans, Black Beans, Fresh Veggie Bar, Diced Mango, Clementine, and your choice of chocolate or 1% milk
+Lunch Menu: Star Nuggets, Mac n Cheese, Green Beans, Fresh Veggie Bar, Pears, Red and Blue Sorbet, and your choice of milk, or 1% milk

 Athletics and Activities